 - 9.11 ZenTao Packaging Standards 1.1

-One important responsibility of ZenTao administrator is to back up ZenTao regularly, so it can be recovered on time once any system failures occurs.
-In the following part, we will see how to back up ZenTao.
+As a ZenTao administrator, one important responsibility of yours is to back up data regularly, so it can be recovered on time once any system failures occur.
+In the following part, we will see how to back up data in ZenTao.

-ZenTao backup includes four parts, configuration files, changed codes, database, and attachments.
+ZenTao backup includes configuration, changed codes, database, and files.
 Now let’s see how to back up in a different environment.

 1. Back up via one-click installation packageIf you use the one-click installation package, the simplest way to back up is to back up the entire installation directory.
 In order to back up the whole directory, you should stop Apache and MySQL before backup.